apache/trafficserver/doc/reference/configuration/records.config.en.rst

    handled.
 This should be tuned according to your memory size, and expected work load.

+.. ts:cv:: CONFIG proxy.config.net.default_inactivity_timeout INT 86400
+   :reloadable:

+   The connection inactivity timeout (in seconds) to apply when Traffic Server detects that no inactivity timeout has been applied by the HTTP state machine.
+When this timeout is applied, the `proxy.process.net.default_inactivity_timeout_applied` metric is incremented.

 .. ts:cv:: LOCAL proxy.local.incoming_ip_to_bind STRING 0.0.0.0 [::]

    Controls the global default IP addresses to which to bind proxy server ports.
 The value is a space separated list of IP addresses, one per supported IP address family (currently IPv4 and IPv6).